 1. Save the Seeds

-After that pumpkin carving party, why not roast the seeds for a quick, healthy treat – sprinkle them with ground ginger, cinnamon and brown sugar, mixed with Balade light butter [with sea salt], pop them in the oven at 350 for fifteen minutes.
+After that pumpkin carving party, why not roast the seeds for a quick, healthy treat – sprinkle them with ground ginger, cinnamon and brown sugar, mixed with salted butter, pop them in the oven at 350 for fifteen minutes.
 You’ll wish you had more pumpkins to carve after you taste these!

 2. Do It Yourself